 Participation, questions, and concerns on the part of the parents or guardians are subject to the confidentiality rights of the child.
 By law, a child aged 14 or older may choose to share or limit access to personal treatment information.

-Treatment Models at NCAC
+Evidence-Based Treatment Models at NCAC